aeon-technology/docs/content/topics/molecular-simulations.md

 A general procedure of using a force field made by DFF is as follows.

 ## Assigning a Force field
 Prepare or import a simulation model.
-DFF can be used to build 3-dimensional cubic liquid boxes and liquid interfaces, but this functionality is intended primarily for parameterizations and validations.
+DFF can be used to build 3-dimensional cubic liquid boxes and liquid interfaces, but this functionality is intended primarily for parameterization and validations.
 For complex molecular systems, an external software package can be used to build the simulation models.
 DFF reads most popular file formats such as .pdb, .mol2, and .car files.

 It is important to have a consistent assignment of topologies and formal charges in order to assign atom types.
 If the coordinates of atoms are given with reasonable precision, DFF can automatically assign topologies and formal charges.
 This method works well for common organic molecules.